Frequently Asked Questions

 - Climate change and the new IFDs

-- Do the new IFDs incorporate/accommodate climate change models?
+- Do the 2016 IFDs incorporate/accommodate climate change models?

 - The climate change science community is saying that severe weather (including intense rainfall) is more likely under climate change.
 Your analysis is the most detailed analysis of rainfall ever undertaken in Australia.
 However, you have assumed a-priori, and validated with stationarity tests, that there is no trend in rainfall data for particular regions, nor for particular durations.
 Doesn't this prove that Climate Change doesn't exist?